mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/3-hello-world.md

 }
 ```
 :::tip
 Every armory screen is built up of multiple components.
-You can see a breakdown of the components we have available for you [here](/docs/integrations/web).
+In this case, we are only using the "Title component", but you can see a breakdown of the components we have available for you [here](/docs/integrations/web).
 :::

-Just import the template in the rule and use your `showScreen()` function to display it when the user clicks the Armory link:

 ```java title="rules/felix/Felix.drl"
 package agents;